smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 I think it is worth the minor effort to control whether fields/properties can be modified.
 Limiting the number of ways data can be modified and passed around can help highlight the right way to use your classes.
+The extreme version of this are immutable classes which cannot have their values changed and must be fully initialized when they are created.

 In this simple example, I have made a ``Person`` class which is immutable.
-You would have other classes for retrieving and updating the data.
-Anyone trying to create a ``Person`` must provide the necessary fields at creation time which prevents invalid objects from being created.
+There would be other classes for retrieving and updating the data.
+Anyone trying to create a ``Person`` must provide the necessary value at creation time.
+This is a great opportunity to validate any inputs to prevent invalid objects from being created.

 {% highlight csharp %}
 internal sealed class Person {